agracio/mochawesome-converter/README.md

-## Test report to Mochawesome and JUnit converter
+## Test report files to Mochawesome and JUnit converter

 ### Overview

-- Convert your XML/TRX test reports to Mochawesome for easy viewing and troubleshooting.
+- Convert your XML/TRX test report files to Mochawesome for easy viewing and troubleshooting.
-- Convert test reports to JUnit format.
+- Convert test report files to JUnit format.

 ### Supported report formats